-4.2 Conformance and version of the HI software conformance requirements
+4.2 Conformance and version of the HI Service Conformance Profile requirements

-If a version of the HI software conformance requirements is superseded by a new version, an HI implementation that has been declared conformant must conform to the new version twelve (12) months after the date of publication of the new version of the HI software conformance requirements.
+If a version of the conformance profile requirements is superseded by a new version, an HI implementation that has been declared conformant must conform to the new version 12 months after the date of publication of the new version of the HI software conformance requirements.
 Note this does not replace the need to reassess conformance if an HI implementation is modified (section 4.1).